mikechambers/dcli/README.md

 In general, there are 3 steps to take before you can begin getting data:

-1. Get your member and character ids (dclis, dclic)
+1. Get your member id and platform (dclis)
 2. Download the manifest (dclim) and sync your activities (dclias)
 3. View your stats (dcliah)